flempriere/SedgewickAlgorithmsInC/Chapter3/LinkedLists/index.md

 We follow a similar approach to [Exercise 3.54](#exercise-354).
 First we get a representative candidate for the cycle of each node.

 If these are both `nullptr` then neither are on a cycle and we check if they are on the same list by scanning one of the nodes until we hit `nullptr` or the other node.
+If this fails scan the other node.

 If one of the cycle representatives is `nullptr` but the other is not, then one of the nodes leads to a cycle while the other